jbm950/jbm950.github.io/source/notes/analytical_dynamics/analytical_dynamics_main.md

   $^{A}\underline{V}^{R}_{C}$ stands for the velocity of point C belonging to rigid body R in reference frame A

+## Inertial Reference Frames {#inertial_ref_frames}

+- An inertial reference frame is one for which we will assume exists as a set of absolutely stationary points
+- Inertial reference frames are an imaginary concept that is an approximation of reality since all motion is relative the question arises to whom are the set of points stationary
+- We can pick reference frames to be our inertial reference frame when the degree of motion of the points is negligible compared to the motion that we are studying

+## Three Laws of Mechanics {#three_laws_of_mechanics}

+- When studying kinetics there the particles are no longer massless and we are considering the effect of action on the particles (forces/vectors)

+1. The first law of mechanics or the inertia law states that an object at rest tends to remain at rest and an object in motion tends to remain in motion
+2. The second law of mechanics relates forces to momentum as it's most common form shows ($\underline{F} = m ^{N}\underline{a}$ where $^{N}\underline{a}$ is the acceleration in an inertial reference frame)
+3. The last of the three laws of mechanics states that for every action there is an equal and opposite reaction
+    - If the resultant force lies on the same line of action as the initial force (sliding vectors) then it is considered the strong form of the 3rd law
+    - The weak form of the third law is when the resultant force and the initial force are not on the same line of action

 ## Examples {#examples}

 > ### Examples Content